Coming Out and other GLBT Issues Online Conference Transcript

 Joe, are the relationship issues between gay and lesbian couples any different than hetero couples?

 Joe Kort: YES, there are many differences.
 One is the internalized homophobia piece not being out as a couple, even when it is safe to be out, calling each other too butch or fem, the belief that our relationships do not last or cannot be monogamous.
-Also, two woman bring something very different and special than two men, or a man and a woman couple.
-I find that with woman, there is at times a fusion/unhealthy merging because both have been conditioned as woman to be relational in a heterosexual couple.
-The male slow this down from his being socialized to be distant emotional.
+Also, two women bring something very different and special than two men, or a man and a woman couple.
+I find that with woman, there is at times a fusion/unhealthy merging because both have been conditioned as a woman to be relational in a heterosexual couple.
+The male slows this down from his being socialized to be distant emotional.
 At the same time, two men are raised to be distant emotionally, and as a result, there is often a "parallel relationship", or good friends type relationship, because there is not a woman pushing for relational experience.
 These are sweeping generalizations, but I often see this and have read about it in my practice.
 I also think that GLBT have tremendous difficulty accepting differences in their relationships, more so than our straight counterparts do, because we have been unaccepted our whole lives.

 David: So are you saying that even though a person may have sexual feelings for another man or woman, that they are still conditioned psychologically to behave as a man or woman would in a hetero relationship and this makes a same-sex relationship difficult?